coder543/docker-service/README.md

     dmake release

 the `-r` flag simply indicates that the docker container should be run locally once it is completely built, and this will work on debug, release, or any other build mode.

+The `Dmake.ini` file is used by `dmake` to automate much of the workflow.